some-ip-com/open-someip-spec/src/someip-sd.rst

 The Service Discovery shall use the same random value for multiple entries of different types in order to pack them together for a reduced number of messages.

 .. feat_req:: 🎯
+    :id: feat_req_someipsd_836
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+The Service Discovery shall also pack entries together, when no random delay is involved.
+For example shall all SubscribeEventgroup entries of a message be answered together in one message.

+.. feat_req:: 🎯
     :id: feat_req_someipsd_66
     :reqtype: Requirement
     :security: NO